browserengineering/book/book/invalidation.md

 ```

 The nice thing about `get` is it makes the dirty flag operations
 automatic, and therefore impossible to forget.
-It also make the code a
+It also makes the code a
 little nicer to read.

 Finally, to reset the dirty flag, let's make the caller pass in a new